simeononsecurity/simeononsecurity.ch/content/articles/how-to-secure-your-cloud-environment-with-azure-security-center/index.en.md

 az security auto-provisioning-setting update --name default --auto-provision on
 ```
 ### Threat Response
-When a threat is detected, it's essential to respond quickly and effectively.
+When a threat is detected, you need to respond quickly and effectively.
 Azure Security Center provides **Security Incident** management, which helps you investigate and respond to security incidents.
 You can also integrate with **Azure Sentinel** to create automated playbooks and orchestrate your response to security incidents.
 Learn more about integrating Azure Security Center with Azure Sentinel in the **official documentation**.

 Example: Create a Logic App playbook for Azure Sentinel
 ```azurecli